georgeerol/georgeerol.github.io/index.md

 **[GitHub: Search And Sample Rover](https://github.com/fouliex/SearchAndSampleRoverProject)**

 #### Robotic Perception <a name="Perception"></a>
-Tackle the challenge of object recognition and manipulation in cluttered environments, inspired by the Amazon Robotics Challenge.
+Tackle the challenge of object recognition and manipulation in cluttered environments inspired by the Amazon Robotics Challenge.

 ![Robotic Perception](./images/PR2.gif)